-4.2.7 Land uses
+4.2.8 Land uses

-Land uses can optionally be used to define loss and infiltration settings varying as a function of the land use distributions on the catchments.
-This method is only available in combination with the following hydrological models:
+Land uses can be used to define loss and infiltration settings varying as a function of the land use distributions on the catchments.
+This method is optional with the following hydrological models, and is activated when the option 'Use land use distribution' is active for the catchment:

-- Time-Area (A)
+• Time-Area (A)

 - Kinematic wave (B)

 - Linear Reservoir (C1)

 - Linear Reservoir (C2).